Postgraduate Scholarship Skills

 All modules are assessed 100% by coursework except for the optional Medical Biotechnology module, which is assessed by examinations.
 You will receive feedback on all practice and formal assessments.

-The university hosts industry standard instrumentation including cell culture facilities, FACS, MALDI-TOF, LC and GC mass spectrometry, FTIR and FTNMR spectroscopy, fluorescence spectroscopy and microscopy and scanning electron microscopy.
+As a parasitology student, you will learn in our cutting-edge Bodmer Laboratories which host industry-standard instrumentation including cell culture facilities, FACS, MALDI-TOF, LC and GC mass spectrometry, FTIR and FTNMR spectroscopy, fluorescence spectroscopy and microscopy and scanning electron microscopy.

 What about after uni?